 What Happens When I Arrive at Washburn House?

-You’ll be assessed by our medical and clinical team.
+You’ll be assessed by our medical and mental health professional team.
 They’ll determine your treatment options and what your recovery needs are.

 Then you’ll be assigned a clinician and a case manager to work with you while you’re at Washburn House.
 Your treatment team will support you as you work toward recovery, ensuring you have the resources you need to succeed.